Angiosperms (Angios- vessel, sperma- seeds)

 - Three carpels, syncarpous, superior ovary, axile placentation, and fruit are generally found as capsules.

-- Example of some common plants of Liliaceae with the botanical name
+- Examples of some common plants of Liliaceae with the botanical name

 - Tulip- Tulipa tulip